akinsho/toggleterm.nvim/README.md

 ### Set persistent size

-By default, this plugin will persist the size of the terminal split.
+By default, this plugin will persist the size of horizontal and vertical terminals.
+Split terminals in the same direction always have the same size.
 You can disable this behaviour by setting `persist_size = false` in the setup object.
 Disabling this behaviour forces the opening terminal size to the `size` defined in the setup object.

 ```lua
 require'toggleterm'.setup{